CarolinaKra/Carolina_Portfolio/README.md

 ## [Project 1: Multi-Label Classification of Fashion Articles Images](https://github.com/CarolinaKra/FashionArticlesImageClassification)
-### My Computer vision Project with Convolutional Neural Networks
+### My Computer Vision Project with Convolutional Neural Networks
 * Developed a CNN model that predicts the gender, the category and the subcategory of fashion article images
 * Carried out Exploratory Data Analysis
 * Carried out Data Cleansing and Image Processing as part of the data preparation stage